estevsv/CustomTextReader/README.md

 To use this program, follow these steps:

 Clone this repository or download the code files.
-Build and run the program in Visual Studio or any other C# IDE. (you can just take the .exe in Reader 2.0>bin>Debug ) When prompted, enter text you want to analyze in input space.
+Build and run the program in Visual Studio or any other C# IDE. (you can just execute the .exe in main path) When prompted, enter text you want to analyze in input space.
 Select the language rule you want to use for separating the sentences.
 Select the sorting order for the sentences - by sequence or by length (min or max) of characters.